rened/SystemImageBuilder.jl/README.md

 #### Excluded packages

 `SystemImageBuilder.defaultexclude` contains a set of packages which are known not to be pre-compilable.
-Additional packages can be skipped by specifying the `exclude` parameter.
+Additional packages can be skipped by specifying the `exclude` parameter:

 ```jl
 buildimage(exclude = [SystemImageBuilder.defaultexclude; "SomePackage"])
 ```

-You can force the inclusion of a package of specifying the `include` parameter:
+You can force the inclusion of a package by specifying the `include` parameter:

 ```jl
 buildimage(include = "SomePackage")